When a relationship breaks down, the sudden change to your lifestyle can have a significant impact on your emotions as well as your finances.

 When a couple decides to end their marriage or civil partnership, collaborative law can be used to assist both parties in reaching an agreement without involving the courts.
 In many cases, it can be a proactive approach in protecting your interests and securing an outcome that meets the needs of both parties.
 With the additional presence of two qualified collaborative family law solicitors, both parties gain the peace of mind that they aren’t being taken advantage of and therefore, compromise becomes possible.

-At Crisp & Co, we appreciate the unique nature of each individual and each couple.
+At Crisp & Co, our collaborative lawyers appreciate the unique nature of each individual and each couple.
 We recognise that the collaborative law process may not be appropriate if, for example, the relationship was terminated due to an affair.
 That’s why our collaborative family law solicitors will always take the time to assess your individual situation in order to determine an approach that’s right for you.

 At Crisp & Co, our collaborative family law solicitors have vast experience assisting separating couples to achieve resolution through this approach.
 Our aim is to ensure that your interests are protected and the decision you reach meets your specific requirements.